gusbakker/python-chess-gui/README.md

 Simple Chess GUI built with Tkinter and python-chess, that serves as an interface to apply your own chess AI.
 Initial setting with random & Stockfish AI is provided.

+Note: To move the pieces, click on the piece, then click on the square you want to move it to.
+(drag & drop would be great to implement in the future)

 <img width="500" alt="image" src="https://github.com/gusbakker/python-chess-gui/assets/11593313/431bc3bd-994a-4956-8a3d-119a07ad1894">

 ## Features